Information for New Faculty

 Course Evaluation System (Online)

 All students complete the all college course evaluation on Banner at the end of the course.
 Faculty can review the results from each block, and department chairs have access to the results so as to facilitate discussions with faculty on teaching and learning.
-All faculty can customize (add numerical and narrative questions) the course evaluation each block.
+All faculty can customize (add numerical and narrative questions) the course evaluation each block, up to Sunday midnight before the start of Week 4 of the block.
+Course evaluations are open to students on Monday of Week 4.
 To learn more about how to use and customize the course evaluation portal, please visit the Course Evaluation Instructions Page for Faculty.
-You can also see the instructions posted for students.
+You can also see the instructions posted for students

 Faculty research account and finances

-Start-up funds for new tenure-track faculty, as well as internal college grants awarded to faculty members, are placed in the faculty member's research account.
-Visit the website of the Office of Finance and Administration (aka the Business Office) for information on college financial policies, procedures, forms, and instructions on how to review your research account transaction and balance information.
+Start-up funds for new tenure-track faculty, as well as internal college grants awarded to faculty members, are placed in the faculty member's research account so that they can be managed properly as official business expenses.
+You are responsible to learn about business expense policies for eligible use of the funds and processing procedures--this information can be found in the Guidelines for Business Expenses.
+Also see instructions on how to review your research account transaction and balance information on Banner.

 Governance